dalance/svlint/md/explanation-style_keyword_construct.md

 , `generate`
 , and `initial`.
-These keyword open constucts and should always be followed by a newline, exactly 1 space the another keyword/identifier, or exactly 1 space then a comment, e.g:
+These keyword open constucts and should always be followed by a newline, exactly 1 space then another keyword/identifier, or exactly 1 space then a comment, e.g:
 ```systemverilog
 // Followed by 1 space then another keyword.